 The Plan's Annual Contribution Limit is currently \$15,000, excluding contributions from a Beneficiary's income.
-In addition to the Annual Contribution Limit (i.e. \$15,000 for 2018), a working Beneficiary would be allowed to contribute an additional amount up to the lesser of: (i) the Beneficiary's compensation for the taxable year; or (ii) an amount equal to the Federal Poverty Level for a one person household as determined for the preceding calendar year of the tax year in which contributions are made (\$12,060 for contributions made in 2018).
+In addition to the Annual Contribution Limit (i.e. \$15,000 for 2018), a working Beneficiary would be allowed to contribute an additional amount (an ABLE to Work Contribution) up to the lesser of: (1) the Beneficiary's compensation for the taxable year; or (2) an amount equal to the Federal Poverty Level for a one person household as determined for the preceding calendar year of the tax year in which contributions are made (\$12,060 for contributions made in 2018).
+If the Beneficiary or their employer is contributing to a defined contribution plan (401K), annuity plan (403(b)), or deferred compensation plan (457(b)) this calendar year, the Beneficiary is not eligible to make ABLE to Work Contributions.